Lurk (TV series): Lurk Spy Museum

 A museum has been established in Tianjin, where the script was based on.
 In Da Li Dao 57, guests are welcome to come and see Wang Tian Mu's old residence, which is now a private owned museum as well as a restaurant.
-Many of the objects used in the TV series can be seen there, and it is possible to have Tianjins local historian to come and talk about the house, the area and the city.
+Many of the objects used in the TV series can be seen there, and it is possible to have Tianjin's local historian to come and talk about the house, the area and the city.
 Some of the scenes in the TV series were also taken in this place.